 If you’ve found your way to this page, you’re likely looking for information about how to use the coordinates listed throughout the site.

 While I make every effort to provide actual addresses whenever possible, there are occasions when this isn’t practical.
-You’ll frequently find coordinates on articles related to outdoor activities.
+As an example, you’ll frequently find coordinates on articles related to outdoor activities.
 This is simply because hiking trails, waterfalls, and covered bridges rarely have an official address.
 However, on rare occasions, you’ll find museums or other similar sites that either don’t have official addresses or where GPSs give you incorrect directions.

-If you’re looking at this page, I’m going to assume that you don’t have a handheld hiking GPS [affiliate link] (If you do, check your owner’s manual on how to use them).
+If you’re looking at this page, I’m going to assume that you don’t have a handheld hiking GPS (If you do, check your owner’s manual on how to use them).

 So, how do you use these coordinates to help you find your way to the site?
 Keep reading to find out!